 THEA 4090 Stage Speech II (3)

-Staff.
-Corrective work on individual regional speech habits, articulation, and phrasing with added emphasis on the speaking of verse material.
+Prof. Valentine.
+Prerequisites: THEA 1090.
+An in depth look at the mechanics and production of speech.
+Textual analysis using the International Phonetic Alphabet (IPA).
+Corrective work on individual regional speech habits, articulation, and phrasing with added emphasis on the speaking of verse or heightened language.

 THEA 4320 Movement Stories (3)